Scaffolding falls off truck and scatters on Cross Bronx

 A car also was involved in a resulting crash.

 The FDNY quickly responded to remove all of the debris.
-As of right now, traffic is completely halted on the westbound side at the exit for 3rd Avenue and Webster Avenue.
+Traffic was completely halted on the westbound side at the exit for 3rd Avenue and Webster Avenue.

-There are also delays eastbound due to FDNY trucks on that side.
+There were also delays eastbound due to FDNY trucks on that side.

 ----------